Quad Fin Setup Explained – Speed, Hold & When to Ride a Quad Setup

 Why quad fins feel faster than thrusters

-Thrusters rely on a centre fin for stability, which:
+Thrusters rely on a center fin for stability, which:

 • Adds control